dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 <img src="/assets/img/sample/chains_notation_4.png" alt="chains_notation_4" width="300"/>

-# Active State
+## Active State
-A system that processes continuous sensory inputs, correlates concepts, decomposes them and generates new ones in an continuous flow, must be teeming with activity.
+A system that processes continuous sensory inputs, correlates concepts, decomposes them and generates new ones in a continuous flow, must be teeming with activity.
 If we try to think about it in terms of the previously defined framework (representation sets, correlations, chains) then this activity is a collection of correlation trees and can be referred to as the current active state of the system.